 Home / PFAS Matrices / Wastewater

-Wastewater discharge can be a primary conduit for PFAS into the environment and drinking water sources.
+Wastewater discharge can be a primary release of PFAS into the environment and has the potential to contaminate drinking water sources.
+Stormwater runoff from contaminated sites can compound the problem.

-Undertake rulemaking/study to restrict PFAS discharge from industrial sources
+Plan 15 is used to restrict and study PFAS discharges from industrial sources

 Designate PFAS as a hazardous substance, clearing way for greater accountability for polluters